“When you come, bring the books, especially the parchments.” 2 Timothy 4:13

 I am what most scholars and theologians like to call a wannabe.
 I did earn two undergraduate degrees in Theology from Southwestern Baptist Theological Seminary (though I am not a Baptist, per se).
 I also earned a master’s degree in Christian Apologetics from Biola University.
 My Biola professors included: J. P. Moreland, Greg Koukl, Gary Habermas, William Lane Craig, Scott Rae, and Lee Strobel, to name a few.
 I am currently pursuing a PhD Divinity in Systematic Theology at the University of Aberdeen (Scotland).

 I attended a summer semester at Oxford in 2003 through my seminary, taking courses in Theology, Old Testament, and Church History, but that doesn’t count.
 I also lost a bid for acceptance into a master’s program at Oxford’s Wycliffe Hall in 2011.
 I will be applying again after completion of the PhD at Aberdeen.
-And, I have never written a book, so technically, I’m wannabe status.
+And, I have never published a book (yet), so technically, I’m wannabe status.
 I have two or three books in my bones (one on business almost finished).
 Perhaps some sleepy, hapless publishing company will pick up my doctoral dissertation some day.

 I spent a summer in 2008 working on an archaeological dig in the Negev at Tel-Gezer, Israel with my seminary and the Israel Antiquities Authority.
 Earned credit in archaeological field techniques toward my degree.
 My then 14-year old daughter Chelsea joined me for the experience.
 Below is a shot of the 2008 season team, 70 in all.
 Slave labor, I tell you!